hi2512/OGREFighter/README.md

 the special attack to either combo or keep up the pressure.
-Be careful if this attack is blocked at close range though because it will let your opponent attack you will you are still recovering from the special attack.
+Be careful if this attack is blocked at close range though because it will let your opponent attack you while you are still recovering from the special attack.
 When you see the super meter full, you can execute your super attack!
 This can be done by pressing down, down-forward, forward, down,